 The DHSc degree is a 60-credit hour, online doctoral degree program.
 In addition to online collaborative work, students have an opportunity to collaborate with members of their cohort during the required on-campus orientation and two short on-campus curricular sessions.
+These on-campus sessions always occur in August on the Friday and Saturday one week prior to the start of the fall semester.
 The curriculum is designed for students to complete the course requirements in two and a half years and work collaboratively with the doctoral project committee to successfully complete a doctoral project, which generally takes between one and two additional years.
 Students have up to seven years to complete all DHSc requirements.

 Up to nine transfer credits may be applied if the coursework was done at a graduate level from an accredited institution, the student received a grade of B or better, courses were completed within the past five years, and the course content fits into the student’s degree plan.

 Information on the cost of attending graduate school at the University of Indianapolis can be found here.
 (Scroll down the linked page for tuition rates for programs in the College of Health Sciences.)

 DHSc students begin their program of study in the fall semester each year.
 The preferred deadline for applications is April 1.
 The final deadline is July 1.